Studio Scotland Ltd film & video production company

 These lighting units are very popular for stage shows used in both fixed gantry positions or part of a travelling roadshow.
 Once again, the film maker learns to use whatever light is available, and certainly if shooting an event at the local theatre then these will produce enough light to record the show.
 Over the years we have had a great deal of experience with theatrical stage lighting having owned various lighting rig solutions, however they are specifically designed for live events.
 One year we were contracted to shoot an opera in Denmark where lighting was a mix of PAR Can floods / spots and fresnel focusing spots.
 With the help of the theatre lighting engineer we balanced each lighting unit (using a light meter) to meet the exposure range of the HD camera system used.
 The resulting footage was perfectly lit, creating a high quality image.

-Although these units can be picked up quite cheap, generally speaking, PAR Cans and other theatre lights with their very simple construction and sealed beam lamps are not suited to video production work as they have been designed for live stage work.
+Although these units can be picked up quite cheap, generally speaking, PAR Cans and other theatre lights with their very simple construction and sealed beam lamps are not suited to general video production work, however we used several banks of them in a number of scenes within our latest feature film production.
 Once again, it’s all about investing in equipment that is fit for purpose.

 Lighting Filters & Cookies: